aperez9423/web-sprint-challenge-adding-data-persistence/README.md

 - [ ] `task_completed` - required but the database defaults it to not completed if not provided
 - [ ] `project_id` - required and points to an actual `project_id` in the `projects` table

 A **resource assignment** connects a resource and a project, and is stored in a `project_resources` table.
 You decide what columns to use.
+DONE

 ### Requirements